Religious Restrictions on UC Health Care

 But UC Health leadership is seeking to institutionalize affiliations that would place religious restrictions on UC health care providers and patients.
 These affiliations would place UC providers in facilities operating under Catholic rules that harm and discriminate against patients by denying them comprehensive reproductive and LGBTQ-inclusive care.

 You spoke, and UC listened…

 Under pressure, last year UCSF abandoned plans for an extensive affiliation with Dignity Health, a hospital system that makes health care decisions based on religious doctrine instead of patients' needs.

 … but there is still a threat to care.

 We then learned that every single UC campus with a medical center already had contracts that imposed Catholic rules on UC clinicians, limiting their ability to practice evidence-based medicine and prohibiting them from providing essential reproductive health care and LGBTQ-inclusive care to patients.

-UC has now published a report and is proposing new guidelines to govern its affiliations with non-UC hospitals.
-But instead of drawing a bright line on this issue, Option 1 in the report, which is supported by UC Health leadership, would still permit religious restrictions on UC health care.
+In February 2020, UC published a report that presented two Options for governing its affiliations with non-UC hospitals.
+But Option 1 in the report, which is supported by UC Health leadership, would still permit religious restrictions on UC health care.

-Make your voice heard by signing this petition and writing a comment!
-Tell UC it should not engage in any affiliations that subject its providers, staff, or patients to religious restrictions on care and so it should reject Option 1 as presented in the report.
+Tell UC it should not engage in any affiliations that subject its providers, staff, or patients to religious restrictions on care.

 - 55 organizations oppose guidelines allowing religious restrictions, March 2020